cohesity/cohesity-powershell-module/docs/cmdlets-reference/restore-cohesityremoteoracledatabase.md

 Restore-CohesityRemoteOracleDatabase -DatabaseName db_1 -SourceId 3 -OracleHome /u01/app/oracle/product/19c/db_1 -OracleBase /u01/app/oracle/product/ -DatabaseFileDestination /u01/app/oracle/product/19c/db_1 -TargetSourceId 1 -JobId 12 -NewDatabaseName new_db1 -RedoLogMemberPath '/' -NoFilenameCheck -EnableArchiveLogMode -NumRedoLogGroup 3
 ```

 Restores the specified oracle database from the remote cluster using latest snapshot, protected by job with id 12, from the source with id 3 to the target oracle source with id 1.
 With specified restore settings.
 To get the source details to be restored,
-&ensp; $oracleObj = Find-CohesityObjectsForRestore -Environments KOracle
+$oracleObj = Find-CohesityObjectsForRestore -Environments KOracle
-&ensp; $DatabaseName = $oracleObj[0].SnapshottedSource.name
+$DatabaseName = $oracleObj\[0\].SnapshottedSource.name
-&ensp; $SourceId = $oracleObj[0].SnapshottedSource.ParentId
+$SourceId = $oracleObj\[0\].SnapshottedSource.ParentId
 To get the target source detail, where database need to be restored,
-&ensp; $sourceObj = Get-CohesityProtectionSource -Environments kOracle
+$sourceObj = Get-CohesityProtectionSource -Environments kOracle
-&ensp; $TargetSourceId = $sourceObj[0].protectionSource.id
+$TargetSourceId = $sourceObj\[0\].protectionSource.id

 ### EXAMPLE 2
 ```
 Restore-CohesityRemoteOracleDatabase -DatabaseName db_1 -SourceName x.x.x.x -OracleHome /u01/app/oracle/product/19c/db_1 -OracleBase /u01/app/oracle/product/ -DatabaseFileDestination /u01/app/oracle/product/19c/db_1 -TargetSource y.y.y.y -JobId 12 -NewDatabaseName new_db1 -SnapshotId abcd
 ```

 Restores the specified oracle database from the remote cluster using specified snapshot, protected by job with id 12, from the source with id 3 to the target oracle source y.y.y.y.
 With specified restore settings.
 To get the snapshot id for restore,
-&ensp; $snapshotObj = Find-CohesityObjectSnapshot -Object <databaseId>
+$snapshotObj = Find-CohesityObjectSnapshot -Object \<databaseId\>
-&ensp; $SnapshotId = $snapshotObj[0].id
+$SnapshotId = $snapshotObj\[0\].id

 ## PARAMETERS